james-320/dummies-guide/regulatory/ATPL.md

 [`CASR 61.675`][61.675]

-Operate single-pilot IFR only if:
+An ATPL holder may operate single-pilot IFR only if:

 - Instrument Rating flight test was passed in a single-pilot aircraft; or
 - Completed an IPC in a single-pilot aircraft.